petiaccja/sed-manager-rs/README.md

 SEDManager has a proprietary license.
 The key points:
 - **Free for non-commercial users**.
 For example, encrypting a family computer.
 - **Free for individual commercial users**.
 For example, you're a freelancer and you want to encrypt your work laptop.
-- **Not free for general commercial users**.
+- **Paid for general commercial users**.
 Anything other than the above two.
-Please reach out if you're interested in using SEDManager commercially.
+Please [reach out](mailto:license@sedmanager.app) if you're interested in using SEDManager commercially.
 - **You can edit the source code** in all cases, but there are limitations on how you can share your edits.

-This is just a quick summary, please read the [full license](./LICENSE.md) for the exact terms.
+Please read the [full license](./LICENSE.md) for the exact terms.
+This short summary is not binding.

+## Contributing

+If you're interested in contributing, please do so via GitHub's interface:
+- Found a bug ⇒ open an issue
+- Fixed a bug ⇒ open a pull request
+- Have a feature request ⇒ open an issue
+- Added a feature ⇒ open an issue

+If you're working on a larger feature or fix and you intend to contribute it to upstream, it's best to first open an issue to get in touch.
+An initial discussion will save you the trouble of working on something that cannot be accepted into upstream.

 ## Attributions

 SEDManager was built using:
-- [Slint](https://slint.dev/): the entire UI is written using Slint
+- [Slint](https://slint.dev/): a handy GUI library powering SEDManager's interface.
-- [Material Symbols & Icons](https://fonts.google.com/icons): the UI uses Material design icons
+- [Material Symbols & Icons](https://fonts.google.com/icons): aesthetic icons used across SEDManager's interface.